Opinion: I love romcoms at Christmas – but I think we need to go on a break

 I’ve really started to think about how the genre has shaped the way I perceive myself as a woman – and the world around me

-Ever since I was a teenager, the predictable yet comforting world of romantic comedies has remained a constant guilty pleasure.
+Ever since I was a teenager, the predictable-yet-comforting world of romantic comedies has remained a constant guilty pleasure.
 With a different title to match every mood, it has always been my “go-to” genre.

-Even in secondary school, the romanticisation of love in the film industry made me desperately crave an escape from being single.
+Even in secondary school, the romanticisation of love in films made me crave desperately an escape from being single.

-The kids in my school would flaunt their three-week-old relationships, and I’d go home and fantasise that I was Julia Roberts for the evening.
-Richard Curtis knew how to tell a love story, and Hugh Grant had the kind of heady charm only ever achieved by fictional characters on a screen.
-I was giddy at the thought of getting my own “meet cute”, someday.
+The others in my school would flaunt their three-week-old relationships and I’d go home and fantasise that I was Julia Roberts for the evening.
+Richard Curtis knows how to tell a love story and Hugh Grant has the kind of heady charm only ever achieved by characters on a screen.
+I was giddy at the thought of getting my own “meet cute”, some day.

 It was not lost on me that this adoration stemmed from an unhealthy idealisation of fictional romances and their ability to tie up even the most improbable of loose ends.